jekhokie/raspberry-noaa-v2/README.md

 out this simple [migration document](docs/migrate_from_raspberry_noaa.md) that explains the few commands you need to run and retain your original data!

-Finally, if you're looking for one of the cheapest ways to get started from an antenna perspective, check [this](https://jekhokie.github.io/noaa/satellite/rf/antenna/sdr/2019/05/31/noaa-satellite-imagery-sdr.html) out
+Finally, if you're looking for one of the cheapest ways to get started from an antenna perspective, check [this](https://jekhokie.github.io/noaa/satellite/rf/antenna/sdr/2019/05/31/noaa-satellite-imagery-sdr.html) out, specifically around how to use a cheap rabbit ears antenna as a dipole for capturing NOAA and Meteor images!

-, specifically around
+# Announcements

-how to use a cheap rabbit ears antenna as a dipole for capturing NOAA and Meteor images!
+* 31.7.2024.
+We are sunsetting the legacy Debian Bullseye support for Raspberry Pi and x64 PCs.
+We have supported it for some time after the Bookworm support came out in May 2024.
+Thank you for using the raspberry-noaa-v2 project on these operating systems.
+New updates for SatDump and other features related to SatDump **will only be available for 64-bit Raspberry OS version Bookworm, and 64-bit Debian Bookworm-based Linux distributions for x64 PCs** as of now.
+If you'd like to continue receiving the new updates, we highly suggest you perform a full reinstallation of your operating system and conduct a fresh installation of raspberry-noaa-v2.
+It is possible to save previously received images before reinstalling the operating system by making a copy of `panel.db` file inside `~/raspberry-noaa-v2/db` directory and the whole `/srv` directory; restore these files after your new installation has finished.
+If you're satisfied with the current features available, you are free to use the system as-is.

 # Raspberry NOAA (...and Meteor) V2